ConvivioTeam/unconf-live-session-grid/README.md

 UKGC_CLIENT_EMAIL
 // The URL of the spreadsheet to pull from UKGC_SPREADSHEET_URL
+// The url of the logo image to use in the heading LOGO_URL
+// The name of the unconference for headings and meta tags UNCONF_NAME
 // Optionally set the year to filter the sessions by, defaults to current year.
 UKGC_YEAR
 ```